Amplituhedra and origami, I: tree level: Perfect t-embeddings

-We still have $\lat' = \pinv(\la')$ and $\la'\subset C\subset(\lat')^\perp$.
-The associated perfect t-embedding $\Tlplp$ is shown in \figref{fig:perf4}(right).
-The other two perfect t-embeddings are obtained by cyclically relabeling the boundary vertices of $\Tlplp$.
-The two matrices $\la,\la'$ have different Pl\"ucker coordinates, and so the two pairs $\lalat$ and $(\la',\lat')$ are not related by Lorentz transformations $\SL_2(\R)\times\SL_2(\R)$.
+\begin{example} For $k=3$, $n=6$, a weighted top cell graph $(\G,\wt)$ shown in \figref{fig:hex}(left) admits four distinct perfect t-embeddings.
+Two of them are shown in \figref{fig:hex}(middle,right).
+The remaining two are obtained from the one in \figref{fig:hex}(right) by $120$- and $240$-degree rotations.
+None of these four perfect t-embeddings are related by Lorentz transformations.
 This gives a negative answer to~\cite[Open question~4.8]{CLR2}. \end{example}

-\begin{remark} Strictly speaking, the setup of~\cite{CLR2} involves planar bipartite graphs with a bipartite ``marked outer face'' of degree $n=2d$.
+\begin{remark} The setup of~\cite{CLR2} involves planar bipartite graphs with a bipartite ``marked outer face'' of degree $n=2d$.
 Translated into our language, this corresponds to graphs $\G$ such that $n$ is even, the colors of the boundary vertices $\bdv_1,\bdv_2,\dots,\bdv_n$ alternate between black and white, and every boundary face $\bdf_i$ is incident to three edges.
-An example where $\G$ is a hexagonal prism is shown in \figref{fig:hex}(left).
-This graph $\G$ is not reduced, and reduces to the ``top cell'' graph $\G'$ from \cref{fig:perf4}.
-As discussed in \cref{sec:non-reduced}, this implies that the hexagonal prism $\G$ also admits multiple perfect t-embeddings, two of which are shown in \cref{fig:hex}. \end{remark}
+An example where $\G$ is a (non-reduced) hexagonal prism is shown in \figref{fig:hex}(left).
+It follows that any reduced graph $(\G',\wt')$ satisfying $\Meas(\G',\wt')=\Meas(\G,\wt)$, where $(\G,\wt)$ is as in \cref{ex:perf:two_solutions}, also has four distinct perfect t-embeddings. \end{remark}